 As you work through your wrongful death lawsuit, you will almost certainly be forced to make some tricky decisions.
 If you make the wrong moves, you may harm your chances of recovering the compensation you deserve.
 However, if you can consistently make smart choices, you might be able to boost your odds of walking away with a substantial settlement.

-When you work with the legal team at William G. Kolodner, P.A., in Baltimore, you won’t need to tackle these challenging decisions alone.
+When you work with the legal team at William G. Kolodner Personal Injury Lawyers, in Baltimore, you won’t need to tackle these challenging decisions alone.
 Our knowledgeable attorneys will be by your side to provide you with the advice you need to make the right calls time after time.

 Negotiate a Settlement with the Other Party’s Insurer